The Radio Caroline Bible

-Here are some of the most recent books about different aspects of offshore radio history.
+Here are some of the books written about different aspects of offshore radio history.
 Just browse these selected titles and click on the Amazon link to make your purchase.

 There are dozens more books about offshore radio featured on the shelves of the Museum Library -